-Classification of Recommendations†

-- A. There is good evidence to recommend the clinical preventive action - There is fair evidence to recommend the clinical preventive action - C. The existing evidence is conflicting and does not allow to make a recommendation for or against use of the clinical preventive action; however, other factors may influence decision-making - There is fair evidence to recommend against the clinical preventive action - E. There is good evidence to recommend against the clinical preventive action - There is insufficient evidence (in quantity or quality) to make a recommendation; however, other factors may influence decision-making
+Qu ality of Evidence Assessment Cla assification of Recommendations† I: Evidence obtained from at least one properly randomized controlled trial Α. There is good evidence to recommend the clinical preventive action II-1 : Evidence from well-designed controlled trials without randomization В. There is fair evidence to recommend the clinical preventive action II-2 II-2: Evidence from well-designed cohort (prospective or retrospective) or case-control studies, preferably from more than one centre or research group C. The existing evidence is conflicting and does not allow to make a recommendation for or against use of the clinical preventive action; however, other factors may influence II-3: Evidence obtained from comparisons between times or decision-making places with or without the intervention.
+Dramatic results in uncontrolled experiments (such as the results of treatment with penicillin in the 1940s) could also be included in this category D. There is fair evidence to recommend against the clinical preventive action E. There is good evidence to recommend against the clinical preventive action III: Opinions of respected authorities, based on clinical experience, descriptive studies, or reports of expert committees I. There is insufficient evidence (in quantity or quality) to make a recommendation; however, other factors may influence decision-making The quality of evidence reported in these guidelines has been adapted from the Evaluation of Evidence criteria described in the Canadian Task Force